 Either way, we (I am on safari with new friends and fellow bloggers, Chris of Aussie on the Road and Robert of Leave Your Daily Hell) see them all except for the elusive leopard.
 Next time.
 Oh, there has to be a next time!

-Bring on the Beasts
+Animals of Tanzania — Bring on the Beasts

 On our very first safari day with Shadows of Africa in Tarangire National Park, we stare with mouths agape, as the apparent red carpet is rolled out.
 I never expect to see such a plethora of animals and so fast: zebras, giraffes, gazelles, impalas, warthogs, baboons, mongoose, and even a lion…all on our first freaking day.

 It’s hard for me to even convey how I feel.
-It is exciting and wonderful.
+It’s exciting and wonderful.
 All I can say is the entire time I feel fortunate; privileged to be able to experience such a place.
 And also surreal, I have to keep reminding myself where I am and that this isn’t a zoo or fake Jurassic Park-like film set.

 Although we bounce back and forth between songs from the Lion King and Toto’s “Africa” the entire time, I personally am partial to Toto: